eilseq/MESH/README.md

 - Follow the development workflow above
 - Submit a pull request with context, screenshots when visual changes apply, and links to any relevant GitHub Pages updates
 - Ensure automated checks pass before requesting review

-## License

-The application code is released under an open source license (add here when selected).
-Sketches published from the editor can optionally append `#meshArchive CC-BY-SA` so the community can remix with attribution.